Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: More Experimental Details and Results

 Then, we specify the extra hyper-parameter for SAM, i.e., the perturbation radius $\rho$.

-\textbf{Additional setup for SAM and ASAM.} For SAM, the perturbation radius is set to $0.05$ across all architectures and datasets, as recommended by \citet{foret2021sharpnessaware}.
-In \cref{supp:exp_more_late_sam}, our findings on SAM generalize to another SAM variant, ASAM~\citep{kwon2021asam}.
+\textbf{Additional setup for SAM, ASAM and USAM.} For SAM, the perturbation radius is set to $0.05$ across all architectures and datasets, as recommended by \citet{foret2021sharpnessaware}.
+In \cref{supp:exp_asam}, our findings on SAM generalize to another SAM variant, ASAM~\citep{kwon2021asam}.
 For ASAM, the perturbation radius is set to $2.0$, as recommended by \citet{kwon2021asam}.
+In \cref{suppl:exp_USAM}, we further generalize our findings to USAM~\citep{Andriushchenko2022towardsunderstand} to verify the simplified SAM update rule used in our theoretical analyses.
+For USAM, the perturbation radius is set to $0.1$.

 In \cref{sec:early_phase}, we also extend our findings to Adversarial Training (AT).
 AT shares almost the same settings as SGD as well, except that AT trains neural networks on adversarial examples generated from the original images.
 Here, we specify the additional settings for creating adversarial examples.